isomerpages/govtech-stp/_start-here/Travelling to Singapore.md

 <p style="margin-top:20px; margin-bottom:20px; line-height:1.35;">Under the new Vaccinated Travel Framework, all travel requirements are calibrated based mainly on the traveller’s COVID-19 vaccination status. <b>Please note that details on border measures for entry to Singapore via land will be announced separately.</b></p>

-<p style="margin-top:20px; margin-bottom:20px; line-height:1.35;">There are no Red List countries/regions today; all countries/regions come under the COVID-19 Green List.
+<p style="margin-top:20px; margin-bottom:20px; line-height:1.35;">There are no Red List countries/regions today; all countries/regions come under the COVID-19 General Travel List.
 For the detailed entry and health protocols, click on the checklist that best describes the traveller’s profile:</p>

 <table>
   <thead>